John D. Lavelle: Charges of falsification of reports

-On January 23, 1972, 7th Air Force intelligence learned that the North Vietnamese planned to attack "a large aircraft" that night, presumably the B-52s which would be flying against targets on the Ho Chi Minh Trail in Laos.
+On January 23, 1972, 7th Air Force intelligence learned that the North Vietnamese planned to attack "a large aircraft" that night, presumably B-52s which would be flying against targets on the Ho Chi Minh Trail in Laos.
 The North Vietnamese deployed a flight of their best pilots to Đồng Hới, just north of the DMZ, to conduct the attack against the B-52s.
 Lavelle decided to destroy the MiGs or foil their plans under the guise of a protective reaction strike.

 Intelligence reported that the MiGs had taken off from Hanoi, and 7th Air Force put up its strike flights.
 Weather closed in around Đồng Hới, but Lavelle, who was in the command post personally directing the operation, ordered his pilots to cut the runway at Đồng Hới so the MiGs couldn't land.
 The pilots reported that the target had been hit with no enemy reaction.

-Lavelle then told his deputy for operations, Major General (later General) Alton T. Slay, that "We cannot report 'no reaction.'
+Lavelle then told his deputy for operations, Major general Alton T. Slay, that "We cannot report 'no reaction.'
 Our authority was protective reaction, so we had to report there was some enemy action."
 Lavelle viewed the operation of the enemy GCI radar as the enemy action that he was responding to.
 However, Lavelle later confirmed that he did not explain this rationale to Slay.

-Slay communicated this direction to the unit which had flown the strike, the 432nd Tactical Reconnaissance Wing at Udorn Royal Thai Air Force Base, Thailand, commanded by Colonel (later General) Charles A. Gabriel.
-The wing's vice commander was Colonel (later General) Jerome F. O'Malley.
+Slay communicated this direction to the unit which had flown the strike, the 432nd Tactical Reconnaissance Wing at Udorn Royal Thai Air Force Base, Thailand, commanded by Colonel Charles A. Gabriel.
+The wing's vice commander was Colonel Jerome F. O'Malley.
 The wing had one reconnaissance squadron and two F-4D fighter squadrons, which meant the wing could carry out both strike and reconnaissance.